smagt/smagt.github.io/_posts/2024-05-24-using-obsidian.md

 ### final
 If, like me, you came from Evernote, you can use `yarle-evernote-to-md.app`.

 And a final thing: the text search in image-based PDFs doesn't work very well, sadly.
-I must be doing something wrong which I still have to figure out.
+It appears that the text extractor plugin does not work on all PDFs.
+A newer plugin, called OCR, is promising but buggy as I write this.
+A tool like [https://docs.paperless-ngx.com](https://docs.paperless-ngx.com/) is probably more powerful than my approach.
+But I do not like to put my documents on a server with public